rowanvictor01/qr-code-component/README.md

 ## Overview

-This project is a solution to the QR Code Component challenge on Frontend Mentor.
+This project is a solution to the **QR Code Component challenge on Frontend Mentor**.
 The goal of the challenge was to build a simple and visually accurate card layout that displays a QR code and some accompanying text.

 It helped me practice writing semantic HTML and CSS, use Google Fonts, apply box shadows, and center elements using Flexbox.
 It was also my first time trying to follow a design closely to match spacing, colors, and typography.